IMPORT

 Parallel EXA to EXA connections

-For parallelization in IMPORT/EXPORT operations using an Exasol connection (EXA), you can define multiple hosts in the connection string.
+To enable parallelization in IMPORT/EXPORT operations using an Exasol connection (EXA), you can define multiple hosts in the connection string.
 Parallel connections are then established using the existing database port.
 No additional ports need to be opened by the database.

 The connection string supports OpenID authentication and the following ODBC parameters: SSLCertificate, AuthMethod, HostTimeOut, LoginTimeout, Encryption, LogMode, EXALogFile, and Fingerprint.
 Other parameters are not supported.